hubba180/universal-age/README.md

 * Output: 0.84
 * Complete: Blue, True

-**Behavior** _The program will automatically calculate your life expectancy and convert that number to the planet selected_
+**Behavior** _The program will automatically calculate your life expectancy and convert that number to the planet selected and display years you have left_
-* Input: 72.38
+* Input: 'click Mercury' 10
-* Output: 1
+* Output: life expectancy on Mercury is 301.61, you have 291.61 years left
-* Complete: Red, False
+* Complete: Green, false

 **Behavior** _Spec_
 * Input: